 - Treat social media as a reward.
 Make a habit of completing your goals for the day, and then checking these sites.

-If you still find that this isn’t enough to keep you on track, try detoxing from the sites that divert your attention the most.
+If you still find that this isn’t enough to keep you on track, be even bolder.
+Try detoxing from the sites that divert your attention the most.
 Delete the apps from your phone or de-activate some of your social media.

 Build Strong In-Person Relationships